 3. Pigeon

-Pigeon pose can also work wonders here.
-From down dog, bring your right shin towards the front on your mat aiming for in between your arms.
-With your pelvis on the ground, make sure your back leg is in line; your ankle, knee and hip and then square your hips as much as possible to the front of your mat.
-You can stay upright here, lengthening the tail bone and drawing the navel in or you can lay down over the front shin making the stretch more intense by adding weight over the front leg.
+From the down dog position, bring your right shin towards the front on your mat, aiming for in between your arms.
+With your pelvis on the ground, ensure your back leg is in line; with your ankle, knee, and hip, then square your hips as much as possible to the front of your mat.
+You can stay upright here, lengthening the tailbone and drawing the belly button in, or lay down over the front shin making the stretch more intense by adding weight over the front leg.
 You can also move the front foot away from the body more to intensify the stretch or move the foot towards the groin to decrease the intensity.
 Stay for 10 – 20 breaths.
-This is a deep hip opener, so you may find that focusing on your breath will be helpful here.
-If you have issues with your knees or if this is too strong, try this alternative – lie on your back and put one shin over the opposite thigh and draw the legs in toward the chest to feel the stretch.

 4. Forward Fold Variation